Kasada Tabara: Production

 Chimbu Deven's next venture was officially revealed by actor Suriya through the latter's official Twitter handle, which was titled as Kasada Thapara which also carries the film's tagline, Tales Of South Madras.
 The film will be produced jointly by Venkat Prabhu's Black Ticket Company and R.Ravindran of Trident Arts.
 Chimbu said that movie is not an anthology, but instead it is a film with a single story encapsulating six portions with the technical team composed of six directors of photography, six editors and six music directors.

 Throughout the week after the film title was revealed, several film personalities revealed all the technical teams that will be working on the film through their Twitter handles.
 A. Sreekar Prasad who earlier works as film editor for Chimbu's Puli film, reveals the team of six editors that will be working on the film: Anthony, Praveen KL, Vivek Harshan, Mu Kasi Viswanathan, Raja Mohammed and Ruben.
 It was noted that Raja Mohammad earlier had collaborated in two of the director's earlier films before.
 The next day after the team of film editors have been revealed, cinematographer P. C. Sreeram reveals the team of six cinematographers that will be working on the film: Vijay Milton, M. S. Prabhu, Balasubramaniem, S. R. Kathir, R. D. Rajasekhar, and Sakthi Saravanan.
 It was noted that S. R. Kathir earlier had collaborated as the cinematographer in director's Oru Kanniyum Moonu Kalavaanikalum film.
 Later, music director Gangai Amaren reveals the six music directors that will be working on the film, all of them working with the director for the first time: Yuvan Shankar Raja, Santhosh Narayanan, Sam CS, Sean Roldan, Premgi, and Ghibran.

 A day after all the cinematographers, editors and music directors was announced, director A.R.Murugadoss had revealed the first look poster alongside the motion poster through his Twitter account.
 The poster revealed Shantanu Bhagyaraj, Sundeep Kishan, Harish Kalyan, Priya Bhavani Shankar, Venkat Prabhu, Premgi Amaren, Vijayalakshmi and Regina Cassandra acting on the film.

 Music

 The soundtrack album features six songs and a composer for each song.

-Release & reception
+Release and reception

 This film was directly released on 27 August 2021, on Sony Liv.

 Times of India wrote "The tones of the individual stories don't always gel well, and this leads to uneven storytelling, unlike in a similarly structured hyperlink movie like Super Deluxe, in which every individual story gloriously came together in enthralling fashion.
 But to his credit, the director manages to make us care for a few of the characters that we stay invested in the proceedings even when they feel generic."
 Firstpost wrote "Kasada Thabara works not because of its high-concept foundation but despite it.
 If you can mentally eliminate the commentary track, the film itself is quite enjoyable".